 Smart locks allow you to access your doors remotely, getting in with a quick combination of numbers or via your smartphone.
 You can lock and unlock doors instantly from anywhere, offering better control over your home safety.

 In the event of a fire, you might need to unlock your doors quickly and safely.
-Using your phone or home automation assistant to unlock your doors for you can help protect you from burning your hands while allowing quick access outside the door.
+Using your phone or home automation assistant to unlock your doors can help protect you from burning your hands while allowing quick access outside the door.
 You can also remotely unlock doors for first responders from anywhere, preventing them from having to break down your door to get in.

 Smart thermostats can help you save on your utility bills by allowing you to control your home’s temperature from anywhere.
 You can set the temperature to automatically turn up or down while you’re at work and turn off while you’re away on vacation.